 The purpose is to verify that the E-UTRA FDD inter-frequency RRC re-establishment delay is within the specified limits.
 These tests will verify the requirements in clause 6.7.2.

 The test parameters are given in table A.6.1.17.1-1 and table A.6.1.17.1-2 below.
 The test consists of 3 successive time periods, with time duration of T1, T2 and T3 respectively.
+During T1, the UE shall be indicated with the carrier frequency of Cell 2 to ensure that the UE has the context of the carrier frequency of Cell 2.
 At the start of time period T2, cell 1, which is the active cell, is deactivated.
 The time period T3 starts after the occurrence of radio link failure.
 At the start of time period T3, cell 2, which is the neighbour cell, is activated.